Macau and its mix of Chinese architecture and colonial charm

-Macau is full of beautiful temples and you can see different kind of structure as Buddhist, Taoist and also folk faith with Buddha, Na Tcha, Tin Hau and many others.
-The city, once a small fishing village, hosts different religious faiths so it’s also interesting to discover its religious side.
+Macau is full of beautiful temples and you can see a different kind of structure as Buddhist, Taoist and also folk faith with Buddha, Na Tcha, Tin Hau and many others.
+Once a small fishing village, the city hosts different religious faiths, so it’s also interesting to discover its religious side.

 3) Skyline view

 Macau Tower is one of the world’s tallest observation towers with its 338 meters and it is the best place for a 360° view of the city.
 Once got the top, you can experience the Skywalk and take a stroll around the outer perimeter that encircles the tower.

 If you are curious about Macau and its 400 years history, don’t miss the several museums throughout the city.
 The most visited is around the Museum of Macau where you can learn more about the history, culture and development of the city.

 If you are interested to gamble or not that’s not important because it is an “amazing show” so, if you are in Macau, you must do this experience.
 The “Las Vagas of the Far East” boasts more than 30 casinos located on the Macau Peninsula and Taipa Island and most of them are inside world-class hotels.
 Once there, you will get why gambling tourism is the city’s biggest source.

 Macau cuisine is intermixed with Portuguese, South Asian and Chinese flavours so don’t miss this opportunity and taste the local dishes like the egg tarts, the pork chop buns and serradura, the Bacalhau fried rice, the Arroz de Marisco, the prawn roe noodles or the crab congee.